sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/prometheus/grafana.md

 ### Spotting the top consumer sites

-You can spot the top consumer server rooms in the **Sites** section of the **Main** dashboard by referring to the **Total Power** column.
+You can spot the top consumer server rooms in the **Sites** section of the **Hardware Sentry - Main** dashboard by referring to the **Total Power** column.
 This column displays the total power consumption of all hosts in a site.

 ![Grafana - Spotting the top consumer data centers](../images/grafana-main-top-consumer-datacenters.png)